NethermindEth/cortex-ssz/README.md

 Pull requests welcome, but will need to align with the project direction to be accepted.

-## Contributions

-Donations (ETH) can be sent to 0x1a474C09EE765C17fbf35B8B0fcb28a2B0E6e6db

 ## License

-Copyright (C) 2019 Gryphon Technology Pty Ltd
+Copyright (C) 2019 Demerzel Solutions Limited

 This library is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.